cursey/reframework-book/src/api/imgui.md

 `value` is the selection index within `values` (a table)

+`values` can be a table with any type of keys, as long as the values are strings.

 ### `imgui.color_picker(label, color, flags)`

 Returns a tuple of `changed`, `value`. `color` is an integer color in the form ABGR which `imgui` and `draw` APIs expect.